-Applications will then be reviewed by PSO staff members or a review group selected by the executive director.
-PSO will make all final funding decisions based on eligibility, reasonableness, availability of funding, geographic distribution, cost effectiveness, or other relevant factors.
+2. For state discretionary projects, applications will be reviewed by PSO staff members or a review group selected by the executive director.
+PSO will make all final funding decisions based on eligibility, reasonableness, availability of funding, and cost-effectiveness.

-The Office of the Governor may not fund all applications or may only award part of the amount requested.
-In the event that funding requests exceed available funds, the Office of the Governor may revise projects to address a more limited focus.
+PSO may not fund all applications or may only award part of the amount requested.
+In the event that funding requests exceed available funds, PSO may revise projects to address a more limited focus.